croquet/microverse/staging/docs/QuickStart.md

 ```
 const apiKey = "paste your apiKey from croquet.io/keys";
-const appId = "type your own appId such as com.example.mymicroverse";
+const appId = "type your own appId such as com.example.david.mymicroverse";
 export default {apiKey, appId};

 // you may export other Croquet session parameters to override default values.